Usagi Engine

 A downloadable tool for Windows, macOS, and Linux

-A fast 2D game engine for rapid prototyping.
+A simple 2D game engine for rapid prototyping.

 Usagi is a 2D pixel art game engine for exploring ideas quickly.
 It embraces constraints so that you can focus on your game.
 Games are coded with Lua and can be exported with a single command for Linux, macOS, Windows, and web.
 All code and assets are live reloaded as they change in your running game.